RATT: A Thought Structure for Coherent and Correct LLM Reasoning: Experiments

 \subsection{Game of 24}

 The ``Game of 24'' is a mathematical puzzle task that challenges an LLM's numerical reasoning capabilities.
 The game involves using the combination of addition, subtraction, multiplication, and division to manipulate four integers between 1 and 9 to arrive at the final result of 24.
 The rules are straightforward: players must use all four numbers exactly once, and the order of operations can vary as needed to solve the puzzle.

-This task is a benchmark for LLM mathematical reasoning~\citep{kim2023llm,ding2023everything}, as it requires arithmetic operations and strategic planning abilities to explore various combinations and operation sequences for the optimal solution.
+This task is a benchmark for LLM mathematical reasoning~\cite{kim2023llm,ding2023everything}, as it requires arithmetic operations and strategic planning abilities to explore various combinations and operation sequences for the optimal solution.

-We test the models on 100 randomly selected games from~\cite{4nums} \footnote{\url{https://www.4nums.com/game/difficulties/}}.
+We test the models on 100 randomly selected games from 4nums~\footnote{\url{https://www.4nums.com/game/difficulties/}}.
 For every test, if the model produces a valid equation that results in \(24\), we mark it as a success.
 From Table~\ref{tab:methods_success}, we can see that the \model achieves the highest success rate of \(31.8\%\), which significantly outperforms the GPT-3.5 Turbo model by \(24.2\%\) of improvement.
 Here the success of \model-3 is a success answer of \(24\) in \(3\) steps of generation, and \model in \(5\).
 IO, CoT, and CoT-SC can hardly help the model find a solution, while RAT can hardly bring advantages for LLM to win.
 These results underline our method's reasoning capability to enhance the numerical reasoning ability.